Kitka Wind Farm

 The Kitka Wind Farm is the first wind farm in Kosovo.
-It has a nameplate capacity of 32.4 MW and it is estimated to have a total annual output of electricity of 95.6 GWh and supplies enough clean energy to power 10,000 households.
+It has a nameplate capacity of 32.4 MW and it is estimated to have a total annual output of electricity of 95.6 GWh and supply enough clean energy to power 10,000 households.
 The project was commissioned in October 2018.

 The Kitka Wind Farm has 9 units of GE 3.6-137 turbines, each with 3.6 MW nameplate capacity from the supplier, GE Renewable Energy.